How and when do I apply?

 How will MSU-CVM communicate with me after I have applied?

 MSU CVM communicates almost exclusively through email.
-Please be sure that you are receiving email correspondence from MSU CVM after the official application date, and be sure to alert the MSU CVM admissions staff to any changes in your email address.
+Please be sure that you are receiving email correspondence from MSU CVM before and after you have submitted your application.
+If you are not receiving emails from MSU CVM Admissions, please email us email@example.com.